 A governor's term of office is usually for four years, but as a volunteer you can resign at any time.
 Your main task is to attend meetings of the school governing body.
-Business meetings of the Full Governing Body (FGB) normally take place once each half-term.
+Business meetings of the Full Governing Body (FGB) normally take place once each half-term both face to face and via Zoom.